Which, If Any, Meds Do You Take For Your spinal cord injury And How Much?

 I have neurogenic pain but I don't take anything for it, have tried Elavil and gabapentin but not that helpful.
 Again, do not want to be sleepy.

-Tylenol occasionally for headache or muscle ache, not definitely related to spinal cord injury though.
+Tylenol occasionally for headache or muscle ache, not definitely related to SCI though.

-I take Prozac. spinal cord injury is a contributing factor but I can't say it's the only one.
+I take Prozac.
+SCI is a contributing factor but I can't say it's the only one.

 vitamin D for a vitamin D deficiency.